-This easy piano sheet music for We Wish You A Merry Christmas is the perfect way to keep little ones practicing over Christmas!
+Here’s the easy piano music for We Wish You A Merry Christmas!
+It’s the perfect way to keep little ones practicing over Christmas!
 And it never fails to get everyone in the festive spirit!

 Kids just love playing pieces that everyone can enjoy together and that’s what learning to play the piano is all about.
 Because they know the tune off by heart, they can relax and enjoy the music, but they still benefit from strengthening their fingers, and learning the notes from memory.

 Although it is always important to learn new music to teach note reading and make technical progress, so much confidence can be gained from enjoying these old favourites together!